 To prevent the odor of boiling ham – throw red pepper pods or a few bits of charcoal into the pan they are cooking in.

 How to make cough syrup – mix four ounces of syrup of squills, with four ounces of syrup of tolu, camphorated tincture of opium four ounces and tincture of bloodroot one ounce.
-Recommended dose for an adult is one teaspoonful repeated every two to four hours.
+The recommended dose for an adult is one teaspoonful repeated every two to four hours.

 To cure a wasp or bee sting – bind common baking soda with water or mix garden earth with water to about the consistency of mud and apply on the stung area.